Nazmin-Babubaker/Dementia-Prediction-using-kaggle-dataset/README.md

 ## Abstract
-Dementia is a progressive neurological disorder that impairs memory, thinking, and behavior, posing a growing burden on aging populations worldwide [1].
+Dementia is a progressive neurological disorder that impairs memory, thinking, and behavior, posing a growing burden on aging populations worldwide.
 There is no cure; we can only slow down the progression of the disease.
 This study exam ines gender-based differences in feature importance for predicting dementia using two datasets: the OASIS-1 and a publicly available Kaggle dementia prediction